HashandSalt/kirby3-lemonsqueezy/README.md

+# WARNING This plugin is shiny new beta!
+Use with caution and please feedback any issues via Github issues if you have any problems.

 # Kirby3 Lemon Squeezy

 A plugin for working with the Lemon Squeezy API.

 Features